b13/breakpointlistener/README.md

 Introduction
 ------------

-The breakpointListener is a small tool the listen to breakpoint changes in JS code in a resource economic way.
+The breakpointListener is a small tool to listen to breakpoint changes in JS code in a resource economic way.
 Its purpose is to register handlers that will be called on breakpoint changes.

 ### Initialization with AMD